-The man in the battered leather waistcoat and stetson of a lifelong road hog flicked the switch he’d taped under the dashboard where the guards wouldn’t see, and waited for the dust to clear.
-When it had half a dozen trucks were stopped nose to tail in his mirrors.
+The man in the battered leather waistcoat and stetson of a lifelong road hog finished muttering to himself and flicked the switch he’d taped under the dashboard where the guards wouldn’t see.
+When the dust had cleared half a dozen trucks were stopped nose to tail in his mirrors.

 There was the sound of running footsteps.

-Morgue had appeared at the window with the grin he wore all the time now stretched so wide it looked like it should be bleeding.
+Morgue had appeared with the grin he wore all the time now stretched so wide it looked like it should be bleeding.
 All the scrubbed looked like that after a bit.

 ‘Don’t know, ‘spect I’ll miss extraction hour.
 Probably be here the rest of the day trying to find out.’

 ‘We can’t stay,’ said Morgue.
 ‘I ain’t so sure there’s nothing out here to bother you, but…’

 Horse watched as the man raced back to his cab pumping his fist for the others to mount up.
 For a crew boss he was better than most.
 It was just the smile was a little off putting.

 ‘Be careful with that attitude Morgue,’ Horse shouted after the retreating figure, ‘they’ll wipe that grin off you next cycle if they catch you wearing it.’

 But the convoy had already begun inching past with its passenger’s faces staring from the grills cut in the container sides.

 He was kind of pleased the cargo had already had their ears blown by snap shells so they couldn’t hear.